K1rakishou/Kuroba-Experimental/README.md

 etc).
 (This one is already implemented and tested).
 - Third-party archives support.
 (Load deleted posts/images etc).

+### Why does it not say that this is a fork of Kuroba on github page?
+Because Github does not allow to create two separate forks of the same repo.
+So I decided to create a new, standalone repository.
+This, actually, has benifits, like, it's now possible to use repository search function which Github does not allow for forks.

 #

 Kuroba is a fast Android app for browsing imageboards, such as 4chan and 8chan.
 It adds inline replying, thread watching, notifications, themes, pass support, filters and a whole lot more.
 It is based on Clover by Floens, but has additional features added in because Floens doesn't want to merge PRs.
 Credits to K1rakishou for a number of features.